awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-sdk-csharp-ref.md

 # Realtime Servers client API \(C\#\) reference<a name="realtime-sdk-csharp-ref"></a>

 Use the Realtime Client API to prepare your multiplayer game clients for use with Amazon GameLift Realtime Servers\.
-For more on the integration process, see [Get started with Realtime Servers](realtime-plan.md)\.
+For more on the integration process, see [Prepare your Realtime server](gamelift_quickstart_integration.md#realtime-plan)\.
 The Client API contains a set of synchronous API calls and asynchronous callbacks that enable a game client to connect to a Realtime server and exchange messages and data with other game clients via the server\.

 This API is defined in the following libraries: